-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Incorporated As mentioned, relative to PM10 threshold exceedance, construction associated with a future Project will be required to adhere to the City's Fugitive Dust and Erosion Control policies and ordinance to minimize potential temporary construction related emissions.
+As mentioned, relative to PM10 threshold exceedance, construction associated with a future Project will be required to adhere to the City's Fugitive Dust and Erosion Control policies and ordinance to minimize potential temporary construction related emissions.
 An approved Fugitive Dust (PM10) Control Plan will be required prior to issuance of a grading permit.
 Implementation of the Fugitive Dust Control Plan is required to occur under the supervision of an individual with training on Dust Control in the Coachella Valley (Rule 403 and 403.1).
 The plan will include methods to prevent sediment track-out onto public roads, prevent visible dust emissions from exceeding a 20-percent opacity, and prevent visible dust emissions from extending more than 100 feet (vertically or horizontally from the origin of a source) or crossing any property line.
 The most widely used measures include proper construction phasing, proper maintenance/cleaning of construction equipment, soil stabilization, installation of track-out prevention devices, and wind fencing.

 Project-related construction emissions are not expected to exceed the SCAQMD mass daily regional significance thresholds.
 Therefore, the Project will not result in a cumulatively considerable net increase of NOx and ROG emissions during construction activities.
 Since Project-related emissions would be consistent with the Air Quality Management Plan, the Coachella Valley PM10 SIP, and all SCAQMD Air Quality Significance Thresholds, long-term operational air quality impacts associated with the Project should not be considered cumulatively considerable.
 The proposed Project is expected to emit criteria pollutants, including ozone precursors, in a region designated nonattainment of the national 8-hour ozone standards.
 However, as shown in Tables III-2 and III-3, the Project-related emissions are not expected to exceed the applicable SCAQMD quantitative significance thresholds for short-term construction-related or long-term operational emissions.
 Less than significant impacts are anticipated.

-Mitigation Measures: None d) Expose sen sitive receptors to substantial collutant concentrations? $\boxtimes$ Discussion:
+Mitigation Measures: None

+d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes

+Discussion:

 A sensitive receptor is a person in the population who is particularly susceptible (i.e. more susceptible than the population at large) to health effects due to exposure to an air contaminant.
 Sensitive receptors and the facilities that house them are of particular concern if they are located in close proximity to localized sources of carbon monoxide, toxic air contaminants, or odors.
 Land uses considered by the SCAQMD to be sensitive receptors include residences, long-term health care facilities, schools, rehabilitation centers, playgrounds, convalescent centers, childcare centers, retirement homes, and athletic facilities.
 Residential areas are considered sensitive receptors because residents tend to be at home for extended periods of time and may include children and the elderly.
 The undeveloped Project site and its local surroundings do not include existing sensitive receptors.
-As previously discussed, the undeveloped Project property is located within a Light Industrial General Plan and Zoning designation by the City, surrounded in all directions by vacant land and roads.
-The nearest residential structures to the Project within the City of Desert Hot Springs are located approximately 0.57 miles to the northeast, while existing residential dwelling units outside of the City boundaries (unincorporated) are found approximately 0.35 miles to the northwest.
+As previously discussed, the undeveloped Project property has a Light Industrial General Plan and Zoning designation by the City, surrounded in all directions by vacant land and roads.
+The nearest residential structures to the Project within the City of Desert Hot Springs are located approximately 0.7 miles to the northeast.
+Existing residential dwelling units outside of the City boundaries (unincorporated) are found approximately 0.25 miles to the northwest.